KIT-MBS/pyrexMD/pyrexMD/doc/sphinx/quick_guide/quick_guide.md

 .. image:: quick_guide/ContactMapDistances.png

-Additionally, it is possible to analyze the contact distances within a contact map plot.
+Additionally, it is possible to analyze native contact distances within a contact map plot.
+This can be used to deduce how strong/important the invidiual contacts are regards to structure stability.

 GDT and LA Analyses
 ^^^^^^^^^^^^^^^^^^^